In this post, you'll discover 13 best US cities for digital nomads.

 The city boasts world-class hiking trails, breathtaking desert landscapes, and vibrant neighborhoods full of culture and art.
 Plus, the hot climate makes it a perfect place for those seeking an escape from the winter.

-As for infrastructure, Phoenix is home to five major airports and high-speed internet providers that make it easy for remote workers to stay connected with colleagues worldwide.
+As for infrastructure, Phoenix is home to five major airports and high-speed internet providers, making it easy for remote workers to stay connected with colleagues worldwide.

 Also, Phoenix is home to numerous established technology companies and start-ups that create job opportunities for digital nomads looking to stay in one place while still earning a living.